chef/chef-web-docs/content/saas/get_started.md

     * Supported [Platforms and System Requirements](https://docs.chef.io/workstation/install_workstation/)

 1. Chef SaaS Starter Kit (Provided by Progress Chef)
     * SaaS Environment URL
     * SaaS Credentials

-    * Pivotal PEM file for the initial setup of the environment (this PEM is only temporary and will be replaced in a later step)
+    * Pivotal PEM file for the initial setup of the environment (the PEM is temporary, so replace it in a later step)

 ## Connect to Chef SaaS